 If you’re wondering how to optimize a press release, don’t skimp on great content.
 Your introduction is your hook; capture the attention of your audience and then inspire them to keep reading.

-Once you’ve got the intro out of the way, make sure your content is original and engaging (and, of course, littered with keywords).
+Once you’ve got the intro out of the way, ensure your content is original and engaging (and, of course, littered with keywords).

-Make the most of visual aids, quotes, statistics, and create imagery.
+Make the most of visual aids, quotes, and statistics, and create imagery.

 4. Hire an Agency

 If your last press release didn’t have the impact you wanted, you might need to rethink your marketing strategy.

 At Actuate Media, we pride ourselves on having a data-driven approach.
 We work with you to help optimize your site for SEO and boost your site rankings.